amaitou/Born2beRoot/README.md

     id <username>
     ```
     ---
-- Add a user in the system
+- Add a user to the system

     ```sh
     useradd -m -d </home/"name of the directory"> -c <description> <username>